Types of Search Queries: Navigational, Informational & Transactional

 Since users that make transactional search queries click ads twice as often as organic search results, one of the main optimizations you can try is to use a paid search.
 That's because:

-• it's irrelevant for a person who already wants to make a purchase whether or not the search result for a desired product is sponsored or organic as it delivers what that person needs.
+• It's irrelevant for a person who already wants to make a purchase whether or not the search result for a desired product is sponsored or organic as it delivers what that person needs.

-• search engines give a lot of place for sponsored ads for transactional query.
+• Search engines give a lot of place for sponsored ads for transactional query.
 Organic search results may have worse visibility.

-• sponsored ads in Google can have additional information, like product thumbnail, price, review rating.
+• Sponsored ads in Google can have additional information, like product thumbnail, price, review rating.
 Organic results are more limited.

 You should still optimize your product pages on targeting transactional search queries with organic content if you want to get more total traffic since some product pages on your site can be served for informational queries.
 The number of the latter is much greater than the two other types combined.